Best Algo Trading Broker 2026: IB vs Lightspeed vs Tradier

 Interactive Brokers โ€” the global default

 Interactive Brokers (IB) is what most professional systematic traders use.
-The reasons are boring but important: they cover effectively every major market on the planet, their margin rates are among the lowest in the industry, and they expose multiple API surfaces to fit different deployment models.
+The reasons are boring but important: they cover effectively every major market on the planet, their margin rates are competitive with the lowest in the industry, and they expose multiple API surfaces to fit different deployment models.

 For a deeper look at what live IB algo trading feels like, I documented a real strategy and its P&L in Interactive Brokers Review 2026: Live Strategy P&L, and the Python wiring in IB Python API 2026: Build a Live Trading System.